8901086020/M1_ProjectType_Calculator/1_Requirement/Readme.md

 The slower growth in technological innovation will also bring a significant threat in the upcoming dynamic world.

+# 4W's and 1'H :-

+- # What
+  calculator is typically a portable electronic device used to perform calculations, ranging from basic arithmetic to complex mathematics.
+- # Where

+It has to be used easily by the users and complete work on time.

+- # When

+It has to be deployed 25th of November 2021.

+- # Why

+I am Developing this basic calculator because so that the user can easily do thier work with some new functuion.

+- # How

+I am using C programming language for Developing this simple basic calculator.

 ## HIGH LEVEL REQUIREMENTS:-
 | ID | Description | Category |
 | ----- | ----- | ------- |